Bookrage001/osc/README.md

-### Features
-- modular, tab-based, responsive layout
-- cross-widgets and cross-apps synchronization
-  - widgets that share the same id will update each other's values within the app
-  - widgets will update according to incoming osc message matching their own osc output pattern
-- app state saving & loading

 ### Session file structure

 A valid session file is a javascript file that returns, when eval'd, an array of tab objects.
-It can be written as a standard json file (except for double quotes around names which are not required) :
+It can be written as a standard json file :

 ```
 [